In Conversation With: Lilian T. Mehrel

 “Art and storytelling do have power,” she adds.
 “I want to see sets and films and shows that reflect their realities, our reality.
 I want to hear truth, the full truth, from perspectives previously ignored or silenced.”

 When asked what advice she would give a young, aspiring female director, she highlights the importance of “clear vision, communication, and emotional intelligence” and of being true to the kind of leader you are.
-She notes that there’s no need to play by the rules of a “capitalist, colonialist, patriarchal dystopia.”

 “Make your own rules,” she adds.
 “Bring others up with you.
 With every project I direct, I feel immense gratitude that an entire team of people are working to bring my vision to life.
 I hope you enjoy every moment too.”